racket/rhombus/enforestation/0000-enforestation.md

 A. Also, if one or both operators claim a same precedence strength to the other, the operators must have the same associativity.
-The consistency of precedence claims between A and B is checked only at the point where A and B are compared by the enforesting expander.
+The consistency of precedence claims between A and B is checked only at the point where A and B are compared by the enforesting expander, and inconsistent claims trigger a syntax error at that point.

 Precedence is relevant for both infix (binary) and prefix (unary) operators, but only infix operators have an associativity.
 When an